dsahil12/SahilDesai-Portfolio/final-project-part-three.md

 > ### To further help users, here is the link that walks them through using the dashboard.

-# Changes made since Part I & II
+# Changes Made Since Part I & II
 Since completing Part I, I made a few changes based on the instructor's feedback.
 I incorporated additional data sources to enhance the analysis, allowing for a more comprehensive comparison between Etihad and its competitors.
 These additional sources helped enrich the narrative by providing broader insights into regional traffic and Etihad's current fleet capacities.
 The integration of this new data has been updated in Part I's documentation with a short description.

 Next, in Part II, the focus was on refining and expanding the initial dashboard based on user research findings and feedback.
 The dashboard in part II was designed to showcase a broad range of data that targeted various audiences.
 Thus, I transformed it into a landing page that serves as a high-level overview for decision-makers at Etihad Airways.
 This static dashboard landing page provides immediate insights into U.S. market opportunities and fleet allocation.